-Himalayan weight has seen a ~7 percent increment since launch.
+Himalayan weight has seen an almost 10 percent increment since launch.
 The number is probably the highest for any motorcycle ever in India…

-History tells us that apart from quality control the other thing that Royal Enfield doesn’t pay heed to is the weight of their motorcycles.
+Apart from quality control the other thing that Royal Enfield missed paying heed to is the weight of its Himalayan.
 At the one end of the industry we have manufacturers which are doing every little bit to save even an ounce to improve the overall efficiency of a machine and at the other we have Royal Enfields which are the heaviest machines in their respective segments.

 So, when Himalayan started at 182 kg it was good news.
 Not that 182 kg is less by any standard, it is ‘less‘ when you factor in that other motorcycles in the company’s portfolio weigh/weighed over 190 kilos; yes, even the 350 ones as well!